 However, guests may decide to choose a bottle of their signature wines in place of breakfast.
 The two suites get booked extremely quickly.
 In cases where there is no availability, consider staying in nearby Carbondale.

-What Are the Best Wineries on the Shawnee Hills Wine Trail to Visit?
+Best Wineries on the Shawnee Hills Wine Trail

 - Blue Sky Vineyard.